openairproject/sensor-esp32/README.md

 most notably - UART port.

-In components submenu there's a few configuration settings related to OAP hardware setup (e.g. gpio pin assignments), and "OAP Main" menu where you can change various functional parameters.
+In components submenu there's a few configuration settings related to OAP hardware setup (e.g. gpio pin assignments), and `OAP Main` menu where you can change various functional parameters.

 ** ATTENTION. main task stack should be increased to 10K if you're gonna use AWSIoT (via menuconfig) **